LuisFelipeVelasco/Sudoku/README.md

 ## 🚧 Known Limitations & Future Improvements

+- The `firstGame` flag prevents duplicate listeners across Play clicks but ties listener lifecycle to instance lifetime; a proper teardown-and-reattach pattern would be cleaner.
+- Board generation uses unguarded random initialization (`ThreadLocalRandom`); adding a seed option would make puzzles reproducible for testing.
+- The clue system scans from cell (0,0) linearly; a smarter strategy could select the empty cell that produces the most instructive reveal for the player.
 - The 6×6 variant is hard-coded via `final int size = 6`; the backtracking solver is general enough to support 9×9 with sub-block dimension parameters, which would make a natural extension.
 - No persistent high score, timer, or difficulty selection — all natural additions for a second iteration.
+- The `SudokuGame` model still holds a direct import of `MainMenuController` (`import com.examplez.demo.controllers.MainMenuController`), creating a circular dependency between layers that should be broken by removing the import.